dproc96/chefd/readme.md

 Why would someone use this app: Use what you have in your pantry, Spend less, Save

-What makes this app different from other apps: ??
+What makes this app different from other apps: It is free, Uses Pantry data, Recipies from Serious Eats which has lot of recipies of difference cuisine

 ## Overview